Applying to the Program

 - Tentative capstone project topic: no more than 1 page that describes an issue or dilemma in health policy, behavioral economics, or operations management that you think requires advanced study from a perspective of health care innovation, uploaded to the online application form.
 Accepted students will have the opportunity to change their topic at a later point.

 - Note: Applicants whose transcripts are in a language other than English must use WES ICAP service to submit transcripts translated into English.

-International applicants are encouraged to apply as early as possible.
-The application deadline is March 1, 2017.
-This should allow you enough time to arrange for a B-1 visitor visa in order to attend the on-campus Health Care Innovation Seminar.
+International applicants are encouraged to apply as early as possible to allow you enough time to arrange for a B-1 visitor visa in order to attend the on-campus Health Care Innovation Seminar.
 Penn's International Student and Scholar Services (ISSS) can assist you with obtaining the visa.